Last updated on June 14, 2021

 Since lab-grown diamonds and cubic zirconia have different chemical composition, they differ in physical properties, one of which is their hardness and durability as a result.

-Diamonds, including lab-grown stones, are the hardest gemstones with the score of 10 on the Mohs scale.
+Diamonds, including lab-grown stones, are the hardest gemstones, with a score of 10 on the Mohs scale.
 The hardness of cubic zirconia is 8.25 – 8.50, meaning it is less durable, easier to scratch and break than cultivated diamonds.

 The density of cubic zirconia is about 1.7 times that of a diamond, meaning if you compare a CZ with a lab-grown diamond of the same size, the first will be significantly heavier.